zimeg/.DOTFILES/README.md

 infrastructure state and setup for shared resources is managed from the `cloud` directory with `./cloud.sh`.

+### machines

+computers with coded configuration are saved for setup in `machines` and are built with the flake derivation.

 ### programs

 a functional and deterministic package manager to manage `programs`. use nix